microsoft/iframe-bridge/README.md

 events.test.on(console.log);
 ```

-### Group
+### Event Group
-This part is the same as mentioned above, so, won’t go into details here.
+This part is the same as what mentioned above, so, won’t go into details here.

 ### Remove listener
 For example, if it only needs to be executed once: